using-blazor-lessons/lessons-in-2025-q1/README.md

-# "Using Blazor" lessons in 2025 Q1.
-Published under MIT No AI Licence.
+# "Using Blazor" Lessons in 2025 Q1

+Published under MIT No AI Licence:

 - [License](LICENSE.md)